ismailocal/io/README.md

-# io - mini javascript container
+# io.js - mini javascript container

 ## examples to use